 - If you are a smoker, stop smoking.
-Find the support you need on the Want2stop Facebook page or by visiting www.want2stop.info where you can order a free Quit Kit.
-You can also text 'Quit' to 70004 for SMS text support. - Make sure your blood pressure is normal.
+Visit www.stopsmokingni.info for information and advice on stopping smoking, details of your nearest free stop smoking service or to order a free Quit Kit. - Make sure your blood pressure is normal.
 If you have not had it measured recently, get it checked by your GP. - Have a healthy, balanced diet and reduce the amount of fatty food you eat. - If you are overweight, try to lose weight. - Take regular exercise. - If you drink alcohol, reduce the amount you consume.